1. Terms and conditions

 6. Law of the land

-6.1 BCAS will perform all services by abiding to the law of the land.
+6.1 BCAS will perform all services by abiding by the law of the land.

 6.2 BCAS operates in South Africa but if necessary it may extend this border into other countries.
 In this case, the law of both countries will provide guidance as to how BCAS will act.